usaid-cs/yesterday-i-learned/linguistics.md

 1. *Emaciated* means thin and weak.
 1. The question mark is also called the interrogation mark, whether or not the question is interrogative.
 1. Connoisseur is spelled *connaisseur* in French.
 The connoisseur spelling is traditional.
+1. "I before E except after C" works around 85% of the time. (done with `english-dictionary.json`)